Robert Mills (politician)

-Robert Mills is an American politician from the state of Louisiana.
-A Republican, Mills has represented the 36th district of the Louisiana State Senate, based in the exurbs of Shreveport and Bossier City, since 2020.
+Robert M. Mills is an American politician from the state of Louisiana.
+A Republican, Mills represented the 36th district of the Louisiana State Senate, based in the exurbs of Shreveport and Bossier City, from 2020 to 2024.

 Mills is a vice president at Calumet Lubricants Company, where he has worked since 1993.
 In 2019, Mills successfully challenged incumbent Republican state senator Ryan Gatti, defeating him with 56% of the vote in the runoff election.